prebid/prebid.github.io/adops/adops-general-sbs.md

 {: .alert.alert-info :}
 Note that in previous versions of this documentation, it was recommended to target to the `hb_format` key value pair.
-This is not necessary if your ad servr can choose the correct line item using the creative size.
+This is not necessary if your ad server can choose the correct line item using the creative size.

 **Long-Form (OTT) Video:**